Spatial Analysis of Crime Point Data in ArcGIS Pro

 The app also provides a facility for filtering data.
 Because this data a variety of crimes over more than 20 years, downloading the millions of points and 1.6 gigabytes of data will result in data that will be very slow to analyze with ArcGIS Pro.

-Therefore, in this example, a filter is used to download only data for the Year of 2019 and 2023.
+Therefore, in this example, we use filters to download separate Robbery data files for the years of 2019 and 2023.

 Point data in CSV files with longitudes and latitudes can be imported into ArcGIS Pro and stored in the project database.